 Composting is a free and simple process that you can do with or without a backyard.
 Garden waste and fruit and vegetable scraps can be composted at home to improve your garden's health.

-Compost is the soil-like material that is created when plant and vegetable matter breaks down.
+Compost is the soil-like material that is created when plant and vegetable matter break down.
 It can be used as a potting mix, soil enhancer or as mulch.

-This table includes matter that may be composted.
+This table includes material that can be composted.